 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

-A weight loss program can look different for every woman.
+A weight loss program can look different for every person.
 Some need structured plans and more support in the form of online communities, while others may do better with an outline of basic dietary principles and a supplement to help correct a nutritional deficiency.

 Because weight loss is multifaceted, we considered a variety of needs when putting together this list of the best weight loss programs for women.
-We thought about what struggles women face the most when trying to lose weight and which programs or dietary plans could help support them in their goals.
+We thought about what struggles people face the most when trying to lose weight and which programs or dietary plans could help support them in their goals.

 With that in mind, our team at GGR, which consists of certified nutrition coaches, certified personal trainers, CrossFit coaches, and Olympic athletes, researched and tested over two dozen potential weight loss programs, including weight loss apps, fitness apps, meal delivery services, and supplements.